-Applications are submitted online via our new application portal, accessible on the GPISH main page.
+Applications are submitted online via our application portal, accessible on the GPISH page.
 You will be required to register your details and complete an online form, as well as upload the necessary documents.
-Postal applications are only accepted in very exceptional circumstances.
-Please email us to discuss options.GPISH Programme
+Postal applications are only accepted in very exceptional circumstances; please email firstname.lastname@example.org to discuss options.GPISH Programme

 Yes.
 However, each programme has distinct aims.
 Therefore, you are encouraged to think very carefully before applying about how either programme would meet your academic and career goals.
 In reviewing your application(s), the respective selection committees will be looking for your ability to make a strong case for your decision to apply to a particular programme.

 We recognise that most of our students are recruited from outside of the United Kingdom and some may want to invite dependants to live with them in the UK at some point during their study.
 Under new UK visa regulations, students are eligible to apply for visas to bring dependants to the UK.
 For more information, please refer to the UKVI's website.
 Visas for your dependants would be made under a separate application.